Market Pulse44Neutral

 Signals To Watch

-• Improvement in ROIC versus WACC spread.
+• Sustained improvement in ROIC versus WACC spread.

 • Meaningful shifts in the narrative score direction.